Domiziana Turcatti DPhil in Migration Studies & Convenor, Oxford Migration and Mobility Network

 Conference Proceedings

 Turcatti, D., & Assaraf, K. (2020).
-Lessons gained from a case study of a Latin American NGO in London: The role intercultural competence plays in the delivery of services to migrant communities.
+Lessons gained from a case study of a Latin American NGO in London: The role intercultural competence plays in delivering services to migrant communities.
 Proceedings of the International Association for Intercultural Education (IAIE) conference: “Another brick in the wall” (pp. 113-133).
 Amsterdam: The Netherlands.

 Reports